Please log in by

 - Clicking the grey "OpenID Connect" button at the right

 - At the Microsoft screen, enter your email address (including @wooster.edu)

 - At the College login screen, enter your username and password

-ALL USERS have had their Office 365 connected with Moodle as part of the new login procedure.
-This will streamline the process for adding files from OneDrive to Moodle, accessing other Office 365 services, and to sync your Moodle course calendars with your Outlook calendar.
+ALL USERS have their Office 365 connected with Moodle as part of the new login procedure.
+This integration will streamline the process for adding files from OneDrive to Moodle, accessing other Office 365 services, and syncing your Moodle course calendars with your Outlook calendar.

 STUDENTS: For resources on how to use Moodle, visit Continuity Resources for Students.